 - Termination of the SLA contract

-- Contractual penalties with regard to the Performance criteria in the SLA
+- Contractual penalties with regard to the performance criteria in the SLA

 This would come into force if the agreed Service level agreements are not achieved or adhered to.
 At the same time, it helps the service provider to set clear targets and continuously monitor its own performance.
 A well thought out SLA therefore not only promotes smooth cooperation, but also creates trust and reliability.